MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-EOPProtectionPolicyRule.md

 Use the Set-EOPProtectionPolicyRule cmdlet to

-**Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
-For instructions, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).

 ## SYNTAX